IBM-Cloud/insurance-bot/README.md

   cf start insurance-bot
   ```

 And voila!
-You now have your very own instance of the app running on Bluemix.
+You now have your very own instance of the app running on IBM Cloud.

 ## Run the app locally

-1. If you do not already have a Bluemix account, [sign up here][bluemix_reg_url]
+1. If you do not already have a IBM Cloud account, [sign up here][bluemix_reg_url]

 1. If you have not already, [download Node.js][download_node_url] and install it on your local machine.

-1. The app depends on the [Catalog](https://github.com/IBM-Bluemix/insurance-catalog) and [Orders](https://github.com/IBM-Bluemix/insurance-orders) microservices.
+1. The app depends on the [Catalog](https://github.com/IBM-Cloud/insurance-catalog) and [Orders](https://github.com/IBM-Cloud/insurance-orders) microservices.
 Make sure to have them running first.

-1. Create a Cloudant service in Bluemix
+1. Create a Cloudant service in IBM Cloud

   ```
   cf create-service cloudantNoSQLDB Lite insurance-bot-db
   ```

-1. Create a Conversation service in Bluemix
+1. Create a Conversation service in IBM Cloud

   ```
-  cf create-service conversation standard insurance-bot-conversation
+  cf create-service conversation free insurance-bot-conversation
   ```

 1. In the checkout directory, copy the file ```vcap-local.template.json``` to ```vcap-local.json```.
 Edit ```vcap-local.json``` and update the credentials for the Cloudant and Conversation services.
-You can retrieve the service credentials from the Bluemix console.
+You can retrieve the service credentials from the IBM Cloud console.

   ```
   cp vcap-local.template.json vcap-local.json